tsackton/taelgar/People/PCs/Dunmar Fellowship/Delwath.md

 >
 > ### Shield
 >
-> Delwath shows the masterwork shield found in [[Agata's lair]] around. [[Alesh]] is back in town, and she recognizes the shield immediately.
+> Delwath shows the masterwork shield found in [[Agata's Lair]] around. [[Alesh]] is back in town, and she recognizes the shield immediately.
 It is definitely Dunmari in design, and the insignia, a stylized head of a rearing horse in front of two crossed spears, dates it to the Dunmari army during the [[Great War]].
 This was probably an officer's shield as the craftsmanship is extraordinary. [[Alesh]] thinks it must have been in someone's family for a while, kept and maintained as an heirloom, before [[Agata]] acquired it, as it would not be in this good shape had it been just abandoned somewhere for 200 years.
 But it could also be something like a trophy [[Agata]] took from someone she killed that she maintained as a form of gloating or remembrance of her victories.
 Or even something that was lost in a dry, buried location somehow protected from rust and decay.
 >
 > In any case, both [[Alesh]] and [[Havdar]] think Delwath should take it, given he fought in that war as well, and pass it along with their blessing.
 >